Listen to the experts talk about all things septic systems and service.

 - Excessive water consumption over what the drainage fields is designed for.

-Regular pumping for preventative maintenance helps ensure a healthy septic system.
+Regular pumping for preventative maintenance helps ensure your septic tank system is healthy and clean.

 What are septic tanks made of?

-The vast majority of septic tanks are made of concrete, although the installation of plastic tanks has become more popular in recent years.
-Older tanks could be made of concrete blocks.
-Occasionally we come upon a steel tank in older houses.
+The vast majority of septic tanks are made of concrete, although the installation of plastic septic tanks has become more popular in recent years.
+Older septic tanks could be made of concrete blocks.
+Occasionally we come upon a steel septic tank in older houses.